Selenium "WebDriverException: unknown error: Chrome failed to start: crashed" in CI

 (The process started from chrome location /usr/bin/google-chrome is no longer running,

-so ChromeDriver is assuming that Chrome has crashed.)Common causes
+so ChromeDriver is assuming that Chrome has crashed.)Diagnose it: browser, server, or timing?

 The Chrome sandbox cannot initialize in the container